clarenceb/aks-zrs-demo/README.md

 kubectl get node -o json | grep -e "hostname" -e "topology.kubernetes.io/zone"
 ```

-If you using AKS 1.20 or lower, you need to self-install the Azure Disk CSI driver: https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/docs/install-driver-on-aks.md
+If you using AKS 1.20 or lower, you need to self-install the [Azure Disk CSI driver](https://github.com/kubernetes-sigs/azuredisk-csi-driver/blob/master/docs/install-driver-on-aks.md) and follow the steps below:

 ```sh
 # Install by kubectl